spacetelescope/slitlessutils/docs/multi.rst

 Mathematical Foundation
 -----------------------

-The *LINEAR* framework acknowledges that the flux in a WFSS image pixel is the sum of all sources and wavelengths, weighted by factors related to the sources (e.g. the cross-dispersion profiles) and the detector (e.g. :doc:`sensitivity curve, flat-field <calib>`, or :doc:'pixel-area map <simulation>`):
+The *LINEAR* framework acknowledges that the flux in a WFSS image pixel is the sum of all sources and wavelengths, weighted by factors related to the sources (e.g. the cross-dispersion profiles) and the detector (e.g. :doc:`sensitivity curve, flat-field <calib>`, or :doc:`pixel-area map <simulation>`):

 .. math::